mascarelloa/astroscope/README.md

-# Astroscope
+# Description

 Astroscope is an interactive web application that displays the user's daily horoscope along with lucky number, time and color.

+See the application here: https://mascarelloa.github.io/astroscope/

 The user also gets a link to Nasa's photo of the day as well as Nasa's image and photo gallery.

 ## Usage